LambdAurora/AurorasDecorations/README.md

   Ever wished to share a pumpkin pie with your friends?
   Or just place it on a table to eat it later?
   Now you can!
+- Sawmill
+  - Craft many wooden blocks with a similar mechanic as the stonecutter.
+  - Reduce the cost in wood of certain blocks like trapdoors.
 - Shelves
   - Comes in every wood types.
     - Supports some modded wood types.